Apple 2020 iphones: Apple Event Date Finally announced

 There could be another TrueDepth camera framework that eliminates the size of the notch on the front, and there are gossipy tidbits about a 3D triple-lens or quadruple-lens back camera framework that uses a laser to ascertain depth information of objects in the room, improving both photography and AR capabilities.

-Forthcoming Naming Plans for the iPhone 12
+Forthcoming Naming Plans for the Apple 2020 iPhone

 Apple’s iPhone naming plans have been confusing ever since the iPhone 8 debuted alongside the iPhone X in 2017, skipping the iPhone 9 completely.
 Apple proceeded with the confusing naming plan in 2018 with the iPhone XS, XS Max, and XR, yet things became clearer in 2019 with the iPhone 11, iPhone 11 Pro, and 11 Pro Max.